-The It was predicted that the logistics industry in Indonesia will would only grow 1.5%-2% during the second quarter of 2020 because of the terrible impact of this pandemic.
-This prediction is actually better than the realization of logistics sector performance in the first quarter of 2020, where growth is was around 1.27%.
-There was an increase in growth, and it has continued for the third quarter of 2020 and fourth quarters of 2020, because it was close to the achievements in 2019 and in line with the national economic recovery (Wismadi gt al., 2020).
+It was predicted that the logistics industry in Indonesia would only grow 1.5%-2% during the second quarter of 2020 because of the terrible impact of this pandemic.
+This prediction is actually better than the realization of logistics sector performance in the first quarter of 2020, where growth was around 1.27%.
+There was an increase in growth, and it has continued for the third and fourth quarters of 2020, because it was close to the achievements in 2019 and in line with national economic recovery (Wismadi et al., 2020).
 So far, there has been no significant improvement in the activities of logistics actors during Covid-19.
-Industrial activities, producer goods, and wholesale trade were are still hampered.
-These obstacles are experienced by many logistics actors who carry out business-to-business activities (Saragih, Hartati & Fauziet al., 2020).
+Industrial activities, producer goods, and wholesale trade are still hampered.
+These obstacles are experienced by many logistics actors who carry out business-to-business activities (Saragih, Hartati & Fauzi, 2020).

-Moreover, now the victims of layoffs (-due to the impact of this pandemic) have reached more than one million people (Fitriyah & Luqyana, 2021; Pariyanti, Sofiyanti & Rosidet al., 2020).
+Moreover, the victims of layoffs (due to the impact of this pandemic) have reached more than one million people (Fitriyah & Luqyana, 2021; Pariyanti, Sofiyanti & Rosid, 2020).
 The solution for layoff victims is to find other alternatives by becoming a reseller or seller of products needed during this pandemic.
-Meanwhile, from marketers can take social action by opening a pattern of business opportunities, such as opening resellers, dropshipping, or other partnerships to sell their products to the public.
-In this pandemic, marketers must adapt to the enactment of social distancing (Khalyubi, Amrurobbi & Pahleviet al., 2020), b-Because it influences major changes in consumer behaviour trends in shopping.
+Meanwhile, marketers can take social action by opening a pattern of business opportunities, such as opening resellers, drop-shipping, or other partnerships to sell their products to the public.
+In this pandemic, marketers must adapt to the enactment of social distancing (Khalyubi, Amrurobbi & Pahlevi, 2020), because it influences major changes in consumer behaviour trends in shopping.

-The Indonesian government itself hads set a period of emergency for Covid-19 until 29 May 29, 2021, or to be precise until the day of the Eid al-Fitr celebration for Muslims.
+The Indonesian government itself had set a period of emergency for Covid-19 until 29 May 2021, or, to be precise, until the day of the Eid al-Fitr celebration for Muslims.
 Of course, marketers needed to respond to this by making the right strategy, both during the pandemic period and after the pandemic ends (Rosmadi, 2021).
-Recognizing the prolonged recession, small, medium and large-scale companies that are still surviving, adapt to take concrete steps so that their production marketing remains stable (Gu, Han & Wang-et al., 2020).
+Recognizing the prolonged recession, small, medium and large-scale companies that are still surviving adapt to take concrete steps so that their production marketing remains stable (Gu, Han & Wang, 2020).
 The right marketing structure will restore consumer purchasing power (Al Badi, 2018).